agentmodels/agentmodels.org/chapters/02-webppl.md

 The only requirement to run the code for this tutorial is a current browser (Chrome/Firefox/Safari).
 However, to explore the models in more detail, you will want to run WebPPL from the command line.
 Installation is simple and is explained [here](http://webppl.org).

-## WebPPL: a functionally pure subset of Javascript
+## WebPPL: a purely functional subset of Javascript

 WebPPL includes a subset of Javascript, and follows the syntax of Javascript for this subset.